joffreyverd/design-patterns/README.md

 # design-patterns

-Containing exemples about design patterns I already used.
+Containing examples about design patterns I already used.